vvikram61890-cpu/Ensure_life/README.md

 ## 💬 Support

 Found a bug?
 Want a new feature?
-→ Open an issue or contact **Pugazhmani.K** directly.
+→ Open an issue or contact **Vikram  .P** directly.

 ---

 🚀 **You’re All Set!**
 Run.
 Ask.
 Listen.
 Stay healthy — privately and locally.

-🩺 **My Health Buddy+** — because your health deserves privacy, accuracy, and care.
+🩺 **Ensure Life** — because your health deserves privacy, accuracy, and care.

-> “The best healthcare is personalized, private, and powered by you.” — *Pugazhmani.K*
+> “The best healthcare is personalized, private, and powered by you.” — *Vikram .P*